 Students from Pre-primary to Year 2 gain specialised attention in a small group setting strengthening their ability to make number connections and improve their mental maths speed.
 This fast-paced and hands-on unit watches students find the “Magic In Numbers” and how they are all interconnected.

 Using everyday kitchen ingredients, students explore the Scientific Method discovering how Lava Lamps work and what makes Elephants Toothpaste explode.
 This hands on, highly educational and fun unit of study is a favourite amongst our Primary School Students.

 21st Century Employees of the future and the 4C’s

 The Primary Academic Extension units of study have been purposely created, many of which are exclusive to Living Waters Lutheran College, based on the following pedagogy:

 So what do 21st Century employers want?
 In short, they want excellent soft-skills (4 C’s).
 LWLC’s Primary School Academic Extension’s program has been specifically created to develop these skills while also ensuring that students’ individual’ strengths, passions and interests are explored.

-- Critical Thinking is one of those elusive skills where students analyse information to form there own independent decisions.
+Critical Thinking is one of those elusive skills where students analyse information to form their own independent decisions.